 The practice of Brazilian Jiu-Jitsu is an effective way to make a positive difference in their lives.
 It is a fantastic way to simultaneously strengthen and tone every muscle in the body.
 Many well-known celebrities use BJJ to achieve excellent core strength, maintain excellent mental health, etc.

 Aside from that, BJJ martial arts is an effective self-defense discipline.
 And it is a good fit for people who don’t want to get bruised up because their jobs and personal lives are on the line if they do.

-You will learn about Ed O’Neill’s jiu-jitsu training journey, his BJJ belt rank, and other exciting details in this article.
+In this article, you will learn about Ed O’Neill’s jiu-jitsu training journey, his BJJ belt rank, and other exciting details.
 Keep an eye out for more information!

 Who is Ed O’Neill?
-What is Al Bundy famous for, and why is he famous?
+What is Al Bundy Famous for?